Get insider access

 Score distribution

-LFE values of 40Hz and lower should be considered good since most recordings don't have any musically-relevant information below 20Hz.
-However, in our research, we have noticed that a few electronic genres may have relevant information down to 10Hz.
-It should be noted that frequencies below 40Hz are mostly felt than heard.
+This test is useful for knowing the bass' depth without losing significant volume.
+We consider 40Hz and lower good since most recordings have little musically relevant information below 20Hz.
+However, a few electronic genres may have relevant information down to 10Hz.
+Frequencies below 40Hz are mostly felt than heard.

-Since frequencies below 40Hz are very difficult to produce for small drivers, such as the ones used in most headphones, making an air-tight seal helps a great deal in lowering the LFE of headphones.
-That's why most closed-back headphones (especially in-ears) usually have a much better LFE than open-back headphones, given a proper fit and seal.
+Since frequencies below 40Hz are very difficult to produce for small drivers, like the ones used in most headphones, making an airtight seal helps a great deal in lowering the LFE of headphones.
+That's why, given a proper fit and seal, most closed-back headphones (especially in-ear ones) usually have a much better LFE than open-back headphones.

 Low-Bass

-What it is: The average amount of over/under-emphasis in frequency response from 20Hz-60Hz.
+What it is: The average amount of over/underemphasis in frequency response from 20Hz-60Hz.
+Also called the sub-bass region.

 When it matters: Kick drums and low-frequency effects get their 'thump' from this range.
 Mostly felt rather than heard.